-A gain or loss on a debt investment that is subsequently measured at FVTPL is recognised in profit or loss and presented in the profit or loss statement within 'Net gain on Financial Instruments' in the period in which it arises.
+A gain or loss on a debt investment that is subsequently measured at fair value through profit or loss is recognised in profit or loss and presented in the profit or loss statement within 'Net gain on Financial Instruments' in the period in which it arises.
 Interest income from these financial assets is included in 'Interest receivable and similar income' using the EIR method.